The Jones Sewing Machine Company

 the Jones Sewing Machine Company would mark their machines with many

-names such as the Lightning.
+or 'The Favourite'.
 If a large haberdasheries or iron mongers

 came to Jones with a order for over 100 machines they could have any